-Curcumin helps when we take it to prevent something from happening, and also when we take it to treat something that is already wrong.
-It helps with the blood problems that happen when we get an infection.
-The curcumin helps get the white blood cell count to normal.
+Curcumin could prevent and treat infections.
+It helps with blood infections.
+The curcumin helps get the white blood cell count to normal ranges.
 It reduces the number of heterophils.
 Helps get the lymphocyte levels back up.
-This shows that curcumin is good for our system.
+This shows that curcumin is good for immune system.
 Curcumin has properties that help stop cells from getting damaged and reduce inflammation and infection.
-These properties help our body respond to infection and reduce damage to our tissues during infection.
-Researchers like Aggarwal and Harikumar found this out in 2009.
-Sahu and Saxena also found it out in 2013.
-The curcumin really does a job with its antioxidant and anti-inflammatory and antimicrobial properties.
-The curcumin is very helpful in regulating our responses and reducing tissue damage, during infection.
+These properties help our body respond to infection and reduce damage to our tissues during infection confirming studies by Aggarwal and Harikumar (2009) and Sahu and Saxena (2013).
+The curcumin has antioxidant, anti-inflammatory and antimicrobial properties which is very helpful in regulating our responses and reducing tissue damage during infection.

 The absence of adverse hematological effects in the curcumin control group confirms the safety of curcumin supplementation in broilers.
 Overall, the findings suggest that curcumin effectively alleviates hematological disturbances associated with E. coli infection and may serve as a viable natural alternative to conventional antibiotics in poultry production systems.